Rapptz/discord.py/docs/guide/topics/permissions.rst

 This rather short example just creates a new role within the :class:`~Guild` passed to this method.

-Let's flesh it out more, and use the :meth:`~Guild.create_role` method to it's full capability with a set of :class:`Permissions`.
+Let's flesh it out more, and use the :meth:`~Guild.create_role` method to its full capability with a set of :class:`Permissions`.

 .. code-block:: python3

-    # So we want a new role, but let's give it permissions to do some things.
+    # So we want to create a new role, and to give that role some permissions.
     # We will define a set of `Permissions` that do what we need:
     permissions = discord.Permissions()
     permissions.send_messages = True